12 Inspirational Movies With Important Life Lessons To Learn

 - Memento – A psychological thriller, except that it’s not your typical one.
 It’s about a man with anterograde amnesia (a condition where the brain unable to store new memories) who seeks to find justice for his wife’s murder.
 The fact is I don’t watch thrillers at all, but a friend recommended this to me and I was very impressed by it after watching.
 For one, Memento is a very smart film executed in a very unique fashion.
 The film’s events unfold in two separate, alternating narratives — one in color, and the other in black and white.
 The black and white scenes are told in chronology, while the color scenes are in reverse chronology.
 By the time the film ends, both narratives converge to shed light on whole investigation.
 There are different takeaways depending on the viewer.
 For me it spoke how people put themselves in a state of self-denial and the self-created fantasies, and because of that they pursue a hollow life, putting themselves in pain/anguish.

 - The Butterfly Effect – This is a film of a man who desperately goes back in time to try to change the future for the better, with unexpected consequences each time.
 The butterfly effect is the phenomenon whereby one little action (the flutter of a butterfly) magnifies over time into a huge effect in the long-run (think along the lines of a tornado).
-I have the DVD and I have only watched it once because the show is overall very somber and depressing.
+I have the DVD and I have only watched it once because the show is overall very depressing.
 However, it does have an important message in the film.
 Many people often wonder “What if I did this?”
-“What if I did that?”.
+“What if I did that?”
 The point is, we can’t change something without affecting something else in our life.
 Every decision we make comes with its downsides and upsides, and it’s our role to make the best out of the outcome, rather than regret and wish we did something else (because it is already in the past).
 Looking backwards prevent us from truly living our life.
 In the film you can see the character oblivious to everything that’s happening in the present because he is too busy trying to go back in time to change things.
 I won’t spoil the ending for you – watch the film and catch the outcome yourself.

 - Groundhog Day (recommended by reader Sumit) – A disgruntled TV weather man finds repeating a day over and over again, where only he himself remembers the past day’s events.
 At first he uses it for his personal advantage; but after a while he starts to evaluate his life and priorities.